biocodellc/ppo-data-pipeline/README.md

 # ppo-data-pipeline

-**NOTE:** in January of 2019, we refactored the ppo-data-pipeline codebase to store just the configuration files and test framework for processing plant phenologcial data (contained in this repo), and created the [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline) repository to store all code and logic.
-Users wishing to implement the ontology data pipeline for their own purposes should visit the [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline) repository.
+This repository stores configuration information for the Plant Phenology Ontology to run using code and logic from the [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline).
 To get started, choose one of two paths, outlined below and follw the instructions.

 # Docker Method
 [Install docker](https://docs.docker.com/install/) and then clone this repository.
-Once that is done, you can enter the following:
+Please refer to the Docker documentation itself if you have troubles getting your docker instance to run.
+Once docker is running, you can enter the following:
 ```
 ./run_test_docker.sh npn
 ```